Let’s talk about auditory processing

 Tailored Auditory Training

-Auditory training is tailored to target specific hearing deficits, such as strengthening a weaker ear or enhancing spatial processing skills.
+Auditory training is tailored to target specific hearing deficits, such as strengthening a weaker ear when there is amblyaudia, or enhancing spatial processing skills.
 We offer both app-based and in-clinic options to suit individual needs.

 Classroom Support

-Working closely with an education advisor will help to make sure children and their teachers are well supported, so they can achieve the best outcome possible with the training techniques and hearing equipment prescribed to them.
+We make sure children and their teachers are well supported, so they can achieve the best outcome possible with the training techniques and hearing equipment prescribed to them.
+Having an audiologist readily available for your child’s teacher is a great way to make sure everyone is on-board and well supported throughout the school year.

 Effective Amplification Solutions